-Note that in addition to a parks pass, visitors must have a vehicle reservation to access the Going-to-the-Sun Road corridor and North Fork area between May 27th and September 11th between the hours of 6a.m. and 4p.m.
+Note that in addition to a parks pass, visitors must have a vehicle reservation to access the Going-to-the-Sun Road corridor and North Fork area between mid-May and mid-September between the hours of 6a.m. and 4p.m.
 For more info on the reservation system, click here.

 Hiking to Virginia Falls